MicrosoftDocs/cpp-docs/docs/ide/vcpkg.md

 ---
-# Mandatory fields.
-See more on aka.ms/skyeye/meta.
-title: vcpkg: C++ Package Manager for Windows | Microsoft Docs
+title: vcpkg-- a C++ Package Manager for Windows | Microsoft Docs
 description: vcpkg is a command line package manager that greatly simplifies the acquisition and installation of open-source C++ libraries on Windows.
 keywords: vcpkg
 author: mikeblome